rakibh/github-basics/README.md

 ###### Blockquotes
-> It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+> Coffee.
+The finest organic suspension ever devised...
+I beat the Borg with it.
-> - Lorem Ipsum
+> - Captain Janeway

 ##### Code